Instant Pot Hummus is a new favorite in our house, and the result is so creamy, you’ll be blown away.

 Cook the chickpeas.
 Add the soaked chickpeas to your Instant Pot along with 2 cups of filtered water.
 Cook on Manual (high) for 20 minutes.
 You can quick release the pressure or let it release naturally.
 Use a slotted spoon to remove the chickpeas from their cooking liquid and put them in a bowl to cool.
 SAVE the cooking liquid for the next step.

 Make the hummus.
-Into a food processor or blender, add the cooked and cooled chickpeas, tahini, olive oil, garlic, lemon zest & juice, cumin, paprika, and salt.
+Into a food processor or blender, add 2 cups of the cooked and cooled chickpeas (save the rest for salads), tahini, olive oil, garlic, lemon zest & juice, cumin, paprika, and salt.
 Turn on the food processor and let it run for about 30 seconds.
 Scrape down the sides.

 Now, add some of the reserved cooking liquid to get the perfect creamy consistency.
 I turn on the food processor so it's running and add the cooking liquid one tablespoon at a time until it's the smooth texture I like.
 Usually, it takes 3 tablespoons, but sometimes it's a bit more or less.